Looking to compare Solar Sponge Plans?

 Select your State/Territory:

-Solar Sponge Time Of Use 2 Rate tariff (N71) plans for the Endeavour Energy network (Western Sydney, Blue Mountains, Southern Highlands and Illawarra)
+Solar Sponge Time Of Use 2 Rate tariff (N71) rates by retailer in the Endeavour Energy network (Western Sydney, Blue Mountains, Southern Highlands and Illawarra)

 TOU Periods: High-Season Peak (Nov to Mar) = 4pm-8pm weekdays exc.
 Public Holidays, Low-Season Peak (Apr to Oct) = 4pm-8pm weekdays exc.
 Public Holidays, Off-Peak = all other times